WMRQ-FM

-WMRQ-FM (104.1 MHz) is an alternative rock radio station licensed to Waterbury, Connecticut, and serving the Greater Hartford media market.
-WMRQ-FM is owned by Red Wolf Broadcasting and has an effective radiated power (ERP) of 14,000 watts.
+WMRQ-FM (104.1 MHz) is an alternative rock radio station licensed to Waterbury, Connecticut, and serving Greater Hartford and New Haven.
+WMRQ-FM is owned by Full Power Radio and has an effective radiated power (ERP) of 14,000 watts.
 Its transmitter is on West Peak in Meriden, Connecticut.
 Its tower is shared with former sister station 95.7 WKSS.
-WMRQ-FM's studios and offices are located on Blue Hills Avenue (Connecticut Route 187) in Bloomfield, Connecticut, with its other co-owned radio stations.
+WMRQ-FM's studios and offices are located on Blue Hills Avenue (Route 187) in Bloomfield, Connecticut, with its other co-owned radio stations.

 The station broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries a Spanish tropical music and contemporary hit radio format known as "Bomba FM," also heard on translator stations 97.1 W246CC in Bolton, 99.5 W258AL in Clinton and 104.5 W283BS in Bridgeport.
-Much of the programming is also broadcast on WSPR 1490 AM and W283CK 104.5 FM West Springfield, Massachusetts, as well as 98.5 W253BQ Meriden, Connecticut, and 104.5 W283BW New London, Connecticut.
+Its HD2 digital subchannel carries a Spanish tropical music and contemporary hit radio format known as "Bomba FM", also heard on translator stations 97.1 W246CC in Bolton, 99.5 W258AL in Clinton and 104.5 W283BS in Bridgeport.
+Much of the programming is also broadcast on WSPR (1490 AM) and W283CK (104.5 FM) in West Springfield, Massachusetts, as well as 98.5 W253BQ in Meriden, and 104.5 W283BW in New London.
 At times, Bomba FM has higher ratings than its originating station, WMRQ-FM.
+Its HD3 subchannel carries a simulcast of WFAR, an ethnic and Christian radio station in Danbury; the subchannel also feeds WFAR's programming to translator station 92.1 W221CQ in Naugatuck and the HD2 subchannel of W283BS in Bridgeport.

 History

 Country music

 On December 25, 1967, the station signed on as WWCO-FM.
-It was the sister station to AM 1240 WWCO, and carrying a country music format.
+It was the sister station to WWCO (1240 AM), and carried a country music format.
 Most radios at the time did not receive FM signals, so the station was largely automated, with pre-recorded announcements.

 It was acquired by entertainer and TV host Merv Griffin in 1972, changing its call letters to WIOF (standing for "1-0-Four", its dial position).
 The country music sound was branded as "Nashville Connecticut, W-104".

-Soft AC Magic 104
+Magic 104

 In 1978, the station dropped country to become soft adult contemporary-formatted "Magic 104" using the syndicated "TM Beautiful Rock" service.
 During the switch to "Magic", WIOF upgraded its signal by moving its transmitter from near its studios in Prospect to West Peak in Meriden.

-Lou Terri was the Program Director and midday host until his death in an automobile accident in 1989.
+Lou Terri was the program director and midday host until his death in an automobile accident in 1989.
 Steve Wiersman later became Program Director until 1994.
 Morning announcers included Bill Cleveland, Greg O'Brien and Ray Petraca.
-Jack Carney, who was also the voice of Channel 30 WVIT at the time, hosted the afternoon show.
-Jim Scott did nights, and Rick O'Connor did middays, later replaced by Ron O'Brien (also known as Ron O, who later went to WZMX).
+Jack Carney, who was also the voice of WVIT at the time, hosted the afternoon show.
+Jim Scott did nights, followed by Joe Dufrat who did the Mid-6 am shift.
+Rick O'Connor did middays, later replaced by Ron O'Brien (also known as Ron O, who later went to WZMX).
 Weekend DJs included Greg LaPorta and Don Clark.